 …or whatever else you want, the list is endless!
 If you think of any fun toppings, please let me know in the comments below 🙂

-These nachos are such a great crowd-pleaser so would be perfect if you’re hosting guests.
+These Vegan Stretchy Melty Cheese Nachos are such a great crowd-pleaser, so would be perfect if you’re hosting guests.
 However, they also make a delicious lunch or indulgent snack.

 Looking for more dairy-free cheese recipes?
 You might like my: